Menditect/documentation/docs/Teststep/1-microflow.md

 ### Assign value from former Teststep

 ** Setting a primitive value **
-- First click "<i class="fal fa-chevron-circle-right"></i>" on the right of the attribute, indicating a former Teststep should be used to set the value.
+- First click <i class="fal fa-chevron-circle-right"></i> on the right of the attribute, indicating a former Teststep should be used to set the value.
 - Select the Teststep and (if the Teststep returns an Object) find the Attribute that should provide the value.

 ** Setting an Object value **